the-full-stack/website/docs/bootcamp/index.md

 Here are a few of the benefits of attendance:

 - **Cloud Credits**
-    - We're partnering with compute vendors to offer free cloud credits to all attendees, including credits for [Modal](https://modal.com) and [banana.dev](https://banana.dev).
+    - We're partnering with compute vendors to offer free cloud credits to all attendees, including credits for [Modal](https://modal.com), [banana.dev](https://banana.dev), and [LambdaLabs GPU Cloud](lambdalabs.com/cloud).

 - **The askFSDL Sample Project**
     - Walk through a well-documented sample project using LLM APIs and frameworks, traditional and vector databases, and user feedback ingestion